theheking/intro-to-r/content/3_dataframes.md

 This demonstrates how the levels of a factor must match what is actually present in the column.
 Note that it does not return an error so it is important to check your output!

-## Appendix - Additional tips for loading data
+## Appendix - Additional comments on loading data

 Another useful argument to `read.csv` is `na.strings`.
 This argument tells read.csv if you want to convert anything from your raw data into `NA`.
 Converting missing data to `NA` means that you can use R functions like `is.na()` to deal with them later